chilli-axe/mtg-photoshop-automation/README.md

 # Limitations
 As of this release, the script can't handle:
 * Automation of cards that aren't one of the following: cards with the normal frame, transform cards (fronts and backs, including Ixalan transform lands), meld cards, planeswalker cards, or basic lands.
 Included in the Templates drive, however, I have templates for the following which you can use manually: Sagas, level-up cards, adventure cards, full-art promos (e.g. Lightning Bolt, Path to Exile), and Kaladesh Invention masterpieces.
 * Full automation of planeswalkers.
-The script does most of the heavy lifting, requires the user to manually position the text as a final step.
+The script does most of the heavy lifting, but requires the user to manually position the text as a final step.
 My typical workflow for planeswalkers is to run the script up until it errors, then position the inserted Scryfall scan to fill the canvas.
 From here, I resize the text layers until they line up with the real card, then reposition the art if necessary. *Save As* and saving as a PNG with the default settings is fine.
 * Devoid-style frames, miracle-style frames, and draft-matters frames - these will be added eventually but they're not a high priority.
 * Quoting something in a card's flavour text without italics.
 See: Yarok the Desecrated, Phyrexian Altar.